Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Aside: I keep talking about honesty, and you might protest that this is antithetical to my earlier rule of &ldquo;protect information.&rdquo; It's not.
 True, you should protect information that might weaken your negotiating position, but you should be as communicative as possible about everything else (which is most things).

-Negotiating is all about relationship, and communication is the bedrock of any relationship.
+Negotiating is all about relationships, and communication is the bedrock of any relationship.

-This brings me to the **the final rule: be winnable.** This is more than just giving the company the impression that you like them (which you continually should).
+This brings me to **the final rule: be winnable.** This is more than just giving the company the impression that you like them (which you continually should).
 But more so that you must give any company you're talking to a clear path on how to win you.
 Don't bullshit them or play stupid games.
 Be clear and unequivocal with your preferences and timeline.

 If there is nothing that a company could do to sign you, or you don't actually want to work for them, then don't negotiate with them.
 Period.